hibbertda/az-wvd-testing-env/terraform-template/infra-prep/README.md

 The template will create several secrets that need to be updated before moving on to the next step(s).

 A default KeyVault access policy is created for the identity used to run the template.

+## Shared Image Gallery

+An Azure Shared Image Gallery is used to manage lifecylce and distribution of managed disk images.